Ale888elA/Pi-Hole-VPN-gateway/README.md

 ```bash
 wget https://github.com/Ale888elA/Pi-Hole-VPN-gateway/raw/main/scripts/diagnostic.sh
 ```
-open the script with nano and change the variables in the beginning of the file to match your settings:
+if you did not used default variables value, open the script with nano and change the values in the beginning of the file to match your settings:
 ```bash
 sudo nano diagnostic.sh
 ```
-save the file and exit nano;
 make the file executable and move it to a more appropriate directory:
 ```bash
 sudo chmod +x diagnostic.sh